Robert-van-Engelen/Forth500/manual.md

 This example has zero loop iterations and never executes the loop body `hello`.

+When we add more languages to `hello`, the `hello` definition code grows substantially by the addition of lots of `OF`-`ENDOF` arms.
+We should keep Forth definitions short and concise.
+To so so, we may want to reconsider `hello` and change it to a "deferred word".
+A deferred word can be assigned another word, in this case to display a message in the selected language:

+    DEFER hello ↲
+    : hellos    0 ?DO hello LOOP ; ↲

+The deferred `hello` word is assigned `hello-es` with `IS`:

+    : hello-en  ."
+Hello, World!"
+CR ; ↲
+    : hello-es  ."
+Hola, Mundo!"
+CR ; ↲
+    : hello-es  ."
+Salut Mondial!"
+CR ; ↲
+    ' hello-es IS hello ↲
+    2 hellos ↲
+    Hola, Mundo!
+    Hola, Mundo!
+OK[0]

+The `'` "tick" parses the next word and returns its "execution token" on the stack, which is assigned by `IS` to `hello`.
+An execution token is the address of the start of the code associated with a word.
+Basically, a deferred word is a variable that holds the execution token of another word.
+When the deferred `hello` executes, it takes this execution token and executes it with `EXECUTE`.

+Think of execution tokens as function pointers in C and as call addresses in assembly.
+You can pass them around and store them in variables and tables to be invoked later.

+We saw the use of a `?DO`-`LOOP` earlier.
 To change the step size or direction of the loop, we use `+LOOP`.
 The word `I` returns the loop counter value:

     : evens     10 0 ?DO I .
 2 +LOOP ; ↲
     evens ↲